-The first step was the development of a blueprint study to test the feasibility of modernizing the agency’s core mainframe systems, followed by a proof-of-concept prototype involving a government retirement scheme.
-Following the success of that initial phase, the project has now moved onto modernizing the remaining schemes.
+The first step was the development of a blueprint study to test the feasibility of modernising the agency’s core mainframe systems, followed by a proof-of-concept prototype involving a government retirement scheme.
+Following the success of that initial phase, the project has now moved onto modernising the remaining schemes.

 The redesign of the social service agency’s core systems had a number of key considerations:

-Thanks to the modernized User Interface screens, users’ activities are now more intuitive and involve less need to switch between systems and functions during a transaction.
-This has resulted in productivity gains of up to 20 percent and has accelerated the learning curve for new employees by 10 percent.
+Thanks to modernised User Interface screens, users’ activities are now more intuitive and involve less need to switch between systems and functions during a transaction.
+This has resulted in productivity gains of up to 20% and has accelerated the learning curve for new employees by 10%.

-The productivity of IT users has also increased, thanks to the custom-built accelerators that have reduced the time taken to analyze and develop test scripts.
-The gains include time savings of more than 70 percent when analyzing COBOL (Common Business Oriented Language) codes, and up to 30 percent during application testing.
+The productivity of IT users has also increased, thanks to the custom-built accelerators that have reduced the time taken to analyse and develop test scripts.
+The gains include time savings of more than 70% when analysing COBOL (Common Business Oriented Language) codes, and up to 30% during application testing.

-Overall, modernizing this social service agency’s core operating system has delivered substantial immediate benefits to productivity —while also re-equipping it to meet citizens’ evolving needs in the future.
+Overall, modernising this social service agency’s core operating system has delivered substantial immediate benefits to productivity —while also re-equipping it to meet citizens’ evolving needs in the future.